Richard Boyle, 2nd Earl of Shannon

 Richard Boyle, 2nd Earl of Shannon KP, PC (Ire) (30 January 1727 – 20 May 1807), was an Irish peer and Member of Parliament.
-He represented Dungarvan and Cork County, and succeeded his father as Earl of Shannon.
+He represented Dungarvan and County Cork, and succeeded his father as Earl of Shannon.

 Family

 He was the elder surviving son of Henry Boyle, 1st Earl of Shannon, and his second wife, Lady Henrietta Boyle (1700–1746).
 His maternal grandparents were Charles Boyle, 2nd Earl of Burlington, and Juliana Noel.

 Career

-Boyle was educated at Trinity College, Dublin.
+Boyle was educated at Trinity College Dublin.
 In 1749, he entered the Irish House of Commons, representing Dungarvan until 1761.
-He was then elected for Clonakilty as well as Cork County and sat for the latter constituency until 1764 when he succeeded his father in the titles.
+He was then elected for Clonakilty as well as County Cork and sat for the latter constituency until 1764 when he succeeded his father in the titles.
 According to the "Blackwell Companion to Modern Irish Culture" (1998) by William John McCormack and Patrick Gillan, Richard "did not possess the political talent which had enabled his father to dominate the Irish House of Commons for so long."

 He served in the Privy Council of Ireland from 1763 to 1770.
 In 1766, Shannon was commissioned Master-General of the Ordnance of the Kingdom of Ireland.
 He resigned his post in 1770.
 In 1774, Shannon was again appointed Privy Councilor, serving to 1789.
 The same year he was appointed Muster-Master-General of the royal military forces in the Kingdom of Ireland.
 He maintained his position to 1781.
 That year he became Joint Vice-Treasurer of Ireland, an office held in commission with other politicians to 1789.
 In the later office Shannon served under William Cavendish, 5th Duke of Devonshire, the active Lord High Treasurer of Ireland.

 In 1783, Shannon was among the Founders of the Knights of St Patrick.
 In 1786, Shannon was created Baron Carleton in the Peerage of Great Britain.
 The title would keep being inherited by later Earls of Shannon.
 According to the "Blackwell Companion" this was a reward for political services to King George III.
 Shannon "remained a force in domestic politics" and supported the governments of Dublin Castle.
 In other words, Shannon actively supported the continued British rule in Ireland throughout the 1770s and 1780s.
 At the time the Irish Volunteers, the local Irish militia, played a part in both military and political matters of the island.
 The Constitution of 1782 also increased the legislative freedom of the Irish Parliament.
 British administration relied in part to their continued support.